csiz/hex-single-motor-mini-drive/motor-sim/src/motor_monitor.md

       label: "Seek via Speed KD",
       description: "Seek via speed derivative gain.
 Dampening factor to lower speed when the error is decreasing quickly."
     }],
+    ["phase_resistance", {
+      label: "Phase Resistance",
+      description: "Resistance of each motor phase in star configuration.
+Used to compute the resistive voltage drop and power loss."
+    }],
+    ["phase_inductance", {
+      label: "Phase Inductance",
+      description: "Inductance of each motor phase in star configuration.
+Used to compute the inductive voltage drop."
+    }],
   ].map(([key, {label, description}]) => {

     let parameter_input = Inputs.number([], {